GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 - They thrive on **classification, partial disclosures, and error-prone eyewitness testimony**.
 - They are **highly meme-able**—perfect fodder for social media dynamics.

-Recent reporting based on AARO’s historical review and Pentagon records suggests that, during the Cold War, the U.S. military **deliberately leaned into UFO myths** around sites like Area 51 to camouflage stealth programs and other classified tests. :contentReference[oaicite:20]{index=20}
+During the Cold War, the U.S. military and intelligence community at times **leaned into UFO myths** around sites like Area 51 to camouflage stealth programs and other classified tests.
 In other words:

 - UFO lore has been used as **a deliberate smokescreen** to obscure real capabilities.
 - At the same time, adversaries could exploit UFO panics to **saturate warning channels** or discredit legitimate anomaly reporting.